NLnetLabs/krill/doc/manual/source/ca-migrate-repo.rst

 Then you need to complete the key rollover (activate the new key), to remove the old key and the dependency on the old server.

-There is no web UI support for this (yet), but you can do this using the CLI.

 First, get the so-called :rfc:`8183` Publisher Request XML for your CA:

 .. code-block:: text